briandfoy/briandfoy.github.io/_posts/2017-12-30-the-rectangle-class-is-wrong.md

 An easy thing might be to specify two arrays: one for edge length and one for angles.
 Again, we skip the checks to ensure the array arguments are the same length and that the numbers can actually represent a closed polygon.
 For example, if there are four vertices, we can't have three sides of length 1 and another of length 5 million.
 That's not a closed polygon.

 But, how would a Ruby programmer handle this?
-The sanity checking can't be part of the instance because a polygon is already what it is.
-There's nothing it could return but true.
-So, we move that up to a class method, but look what we have to do in `initialize` now.
+The sanity checking can't be part of the instance because a polygon is already a polygon.
+There's nothing it could do but say it is a polygon.
+So, we move that up to a class method.

+Look what we have to do in `initialize` now.
 We already have a `ClosedPolygon` object!
 We don't even know if we have something sane, but we are already in the wrong part of the code!
-That's not a huge deal because we can easily extract ourselves before we return the instance to the caller, but it's messy.
+That's not a huge deal because we can easily extract ourselves before we return an instance to the caller, but it's messy.
 Our design already has a problem.
 We should never have had an instance that had to reach back up to the class to stop what should have never happened.

 {% highlight ruby %}
 #!/usr/local/bin/ruby

 class ClosedPolygon
-	def self.sanity( lengths, angles ); 1; end
+	def self.sanity( lengths, angles ); ...; end

 	def initialize( lengths, angles );
 		raise "Nope" if ! self.class.sanity( lengths, angles );